doc: m4-based man pages pt 2, missing files

 format.
 Additionally, hledger lists other hledger-\* executables found

-in the users \$PATH and can invoke them as subcommands.
+in the user’s \$PATH and can invoke them as subcommands.

 The journal file is `~/.hledger.journal` by default, or another file path